DomenicScarcella/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    It reduces the amount of code you need by replacing redundant URL code with ${} notations.

 1. How would you explain form validation to someone who has never programmed before?

+    It checks that inputs have been entered within acceptable parameters before allowing a form submission to proceed.

 1. In 1-2 sentences, define end to end testing.

+    It looks at the entire user experience for accomplishing an action, such as entering all the necessary data into form fields in order to successfully submit a form.

 ## Instructions